 - Start /end in Suceava or Gura Humorului

 - Neamt Fortress - 14th century or Rasca monastery - 16th century

 - Neamt monastery (1497)

 - Agapia Monastery (1643) - oil painting by Nicolae Grigorescu

 - Varatec Monastery (1785)- the nuns village, the largest convent in Europe, 450 nuns.

-*** Included services: Licenced tour guide, transport by car/ minibus.
+This tour/activity will have a maximum of 7 travelers.*** Included services: Licenced tour guide, transport by car or minibus.